|On board R/V Connecticut, September 2019. Photo by Daniel Hentz (WHOI).|

 Currently, I am an Assistant Scientist at Woods Hole Oceanographic Institution (WHOI).
-Visit the blog portion of this site for the most recent information on my research activities, and contact me if you are interested in joining my lab.
+Visit the blog portion of this site for the most recent information on my research activities, and contact me at email@example.com if you are interested in joining my lab.
 More information for prospective students can be found under the "Opportunities" tab of this webpage.